helen259896/my-next-app/README.md

 ### How does React Fiber work?
 React Fiber is the core engine that enables advanced features like concurrent rendering, prioritization and interruptibility in React.
 Fiber tree structure: each component in the app is represented by a Fiber node in a tree structure.
 A Fiber node contains:
-Component type
+- Component type
-Props and state
+- Props and state
-Pointers to parent, child and sibling nodes
+- Pointers to parent, child and sibling nodes
-Effect tags to trace changes
+- Effect tags to trace changes
-This forms the Fiber tree, a data structure instead of traditional call stack.
+- This forms the Fiber tree, a data structure instead of traditional call stack.
 Two phases of rendering
 Render phase:
-React builds a work-in-progress Fiber tree it walks through each component, calculates what needs to change, and collects side effects.
+- React builds a work-in-progress Fiber tree
+- it walks through each component, calculates what needs to change, and collects side effects.
-This phase is interruptible —-can be paused and resumed later.
+- This phase is interruptible —-can be paused and resumed later.
-Commit phase:
+- Commit phase:
-React applies changes to the Real DOM.
+- React applies changes to the Real DOM.
-Runs lifecycle method: useEffect
+- Runs lifecycle method: useEffect
-This phase is non-interruptible but fast.
+- This phase is non-interruptible but fast.
 Work units and scheduling
-React breaks rendering into units of work.
+- React breaks rendering into units of work.
-These units are scheduled based on priority using the React Scheduler If time  runs out, React can pause and yield control back to the browser Double buffering with two trees: React maintains two trees Current tree: what is visible on the screen Work-In-Progress Tree: the next version being built in memory After the new tree is fully ready, React commits it, making it the new current tree.
+- These units are scheduled based on priority using the React Scheduler I- f time  runs out, React can pause and yield control back to the browser Double buffering with two trees: React maintains two trees
+- Current tree: what is visible on the screen
+- Work-In-Progress Tree: the next version being built in memory After the new tree is fully ready, React commits it, making it the new current tree.
 Concurrency and prioritization
 React can prepare multiple versions of UI at once.
 Updates can be assigned priority, so urgent updates are handled faster than background work.

-Controlled vs Uncontrolled components
+### Controlled vs Uncontrolled components
-Controlled components: rely on React state to manage the form element’s state.
+- Controlled components: rely on React state to manage the form element’s state.
 It has full control of the form data.
 Easy to implement validation, test, debug.
-Uncontrolled components: rely on DOM and use refs for accessing values of form input.
+- Uncontrolled components: rely on DOM and use refs for accessing values of form input.
 No need to use the useState and onChange method.